mozilla-services/tecken/docs/configuration.rst

 The amount of space needed is minimal.
 No backups are necessary.

-In future versions of ``tecken`` this Redis will most likely be used as a broker for message queues inside Celery.
+In future versions of ``tecken`` this Redis will most likely be used as a broker for message queues by Celery.

 Redis LRU